HewlettPackard/chef-provisioning-oneview/README.md

   machine_options :driver_options => {
       :server_template => 'Web Server Template', # Name of Template OR Server Profile :os_build => 'CHEF-RHEL-6.5-x64', # Name of OS Build Plan on ICSP
+      :server_location => 'Encl1, bay 16', # Optional.
+Use to provision a specific server

       :host_name => 'chef-web01',
       :ip_address => 'xx.xx.xx.xx', # For bootstrapping.
 Deprecated in favor of { bootstrap: true } in connection; see below